yldio/career-framework/roles/software_engineer_i.md

 # Software Engineer I

-Software Engineers at level 1 will have some or minimal exposure to production systems at scale, with the impact mainly on the tasks in progress.
-Engineers at this level display a number of attributes that show a strong foundation in ability and the potential to become a highly-experienced engineer at YLD.
+Software engineers at level 1 will have some or minimal exposure to production systems at scale, mostly impacting on the tasks in progress.
+Engineers at this level display a number of attributes showing a strong existing foundation in their abilities, with the potential to become a highly experienced engineer at YLD.

 Here are a number of guidelines in several areas that we would like to see.